psl-skok/psl-skok/README.md

 <h1>Hi, I'm Paul! </h1>
-I’m a Computer Science student at Davidson College with a passion for game development, AI, and foreign policy.
+I’m a Computer Science student at Davidson College with a passion for AI, data, and game development.
 I enjoy working on projects that blend creativity technology, and problem-solving.

 <h2>👨‍💻 Coding Projects:</h2>